Point of No Return poster

 Status Quo

-Maggie is a desperate drug addict, living on the streets with her junkie boyfriend in a state of complete dysfunction and violence.
+Maggie/Claudia is a strung-out junkie living on the streets with her boyfriend and friends, desperate and violent, representing a life of chaos and self-destruction.

 2